Clickcease

 Challenging The Intent

-One possible defense is to challenge the intent behind the photography.
-For the charge to stick, the prosecution must prove that the accused intended to arouse or gratify the sexual desire of any person.
+For offenses committed before September 1, 2025, one defense strategy is to challenge the intent behind the photography.
+Under the old law, the prosecution had to prove the accused intended to arouse or gratify sexual desire or to invade privacy.
 Proving intent can be difficult, and a skilled attorney can raise reasonable doubt.

 Consent Or Reasonable Expectation Of Privacy

-Another defense strategy is to argue that the subject gave consent or that there was no reasonable expectation of privacy.
-If it can be shown that the person willingly participated or was in a public place where privacy could not be expected, the charges may be dismissed.
+If it can be shown that the person willingly participated or was in a truly public setting where privacy could not reasonably be expected, the charges may be dismissed.

 Contact Us

-If you or a loved one has been charged with Improper Photography in Texas, contact us immediately at (817) 203-2220 or online.
+If you or a loved one has been charged with Invasive Visual Recording in Texas, contact us immediately at (817) 203-2220 or online.
+The 2025 amendments significantly increased the consequences of this offense, making experienced legal representation more critical than ever.

-What Is The Statute Of Limitations For Improper Photography In Texas?
+What Is The Statute of Limitations For Invasive Visual Recording In Texas?

-The statute of limitations for improper photography in Texas is three years.
+The statute of limitations for invasive visual recording in Texas is three years.
 This means that the prosecution has three years from the date of the alleged offense to bring charges against the accused.

-Can Improper Photography Charges Be Expunged From My Record?
+Can Invasive Visual Recording Charges Be Expunged From My Record?

-In some cases, improper photography charges may be eligible for expunction if you meet certain criteria, such as being acquitted or having the charges dismissed.
+In some cases, invasive visual recording charges may be eligible for expunction if you meet certain criteria, such as being acquitted or having the charges dismissed.
+However, if you were convicted or received deferred adjudication for an offense committed on or after September 1, 2025, you will be required to register as a sex offender, which significantly impacts expunction eligibility.

 Benson Varghese is the founder and managing partner of Varghese Summersett, where he has built a distinguished career championing the underdog in personal injury, wrongful death, and criminal defense cases.
 With over 100 jury trials in Texas state and federal courts, he brings exceptional courtroom experience and a proven record with Texas juries to every case.